top of page

 Donations are accepted twice a month on Saturday morning.
 Click here for a list of our current needs.

 Check our church calendar for dates and times.
-Upcoming dates are June 14 & 28.
+Upcoming dates are August 9 and 23.

 This ministry is managed by dedicated volunteers from Zoar and other churches around Clackamas County.